-The doctor will make a cut in front of the ear and down into the neck.
+A cut will be made in front of the ear and down into the neck.
 The nerves in the area will be located and protected during surgery.
 There are 2 types of parotidectomy surgery.
 The type you will have depends on why the surgery is being done.

 If you have a tumor and it is above the facial nerve, then a superficial parotidectomy is done.
 The tumor and affected tissue can usually be removed safely without harming the nerve.

 If you have a tumor that surrounds or grows into the facial nerve, a total parotidectomy is done.
 The tumor and affected tissue are removed.
 The nerve may be partially removed.

 After all tissue has been removed, the area will be closed with sutures.
 A drain will be placed behind your ear.
 It will be used to remove any fluids, such as blood and saliva, from the wound.

 After the surgery is over, you will be moved to a recovery room.
 The hospital staff will monitor you.
-The staff may:
+The staff will:

 To help ensure a smooth recovery: